 The Act is fully retrospective and applies to all information, not just information filed since the Act came into force.

-Information must be published through the public authority's publication scheme.
-Wherever possible, information will also be publicised online at ncclondon.ac.uk.
+The information must be published through the public authority’s publication scheme.
+Wherever possible, information will also be publicised online at www.ncclondon.ac.uk.
 Any information provided as part of the publication scheme is provided to the public as part of its normal business activities.
-Contact the college at email@example.com with you request.
+Contact the college at firstname.lastname@example.org with your request.

 Classes of the publication scheme